fiugd/blog/_releases/backlog.md

 - [ ] tree: parent folder not indicating changed child
 - [ ] delay occurs before editor loads sometimes
 	- issue seems to occur because of file store get
+	- issue may not exist now that browser storage is less used
 - [ ] copy is hooked up in tree
 - [ ] tree(?) fires multiple events
 	- when dragging from one folder to another